bufbuild-ru/docs/blog/generated-documentation-protobuf-options/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "BSR Generated Documentation now supports Protobuf options"
-  tagline: "December 21, 2022"
 ---

+# BSR Generated Documentation now supports Protobuf options

 We are excited to share an update to the Generated Documentation feature within the BSR, which now includes support for most built-in Protobuf options. 🎉